-Distributed Virtual Routing (DVR) offers an alternative routing design, which is now fully supported with Red Hat OpenStack Platform 10.
-It intends to isolate the failure domain of the Controller node and optimize network traffic by deploying the L3 agent and schedule routers on every Compute node.
-When using DVR:
+Distributed Virtual Routing (DVR) offers an alternative routing design.
+DVR isolates the failure domain of the Controller node and optimizes network traffic by deploying the L3 agent and schedule routers on every Compute node.
+DVR has these characteristics:

 - East-West traffic is routed directly on the Compute nodes in a distributed fashion.

 - North-South traffic with floating IP is distributed and routed on the Compute nodes.
-This requires the external network to be connected to each and every Compute node.
+This requires the external network to be connected to every Compute node.

-The L3 agent on the Controller node is configured with a new
+The L3 agent on the Controller node uses the

-dvr_snatmode so that only SNAT traffic is served by the node.
+dvr_snatmode so that the node serves only SNAT traffic.

 - The neutron metadata agent is distributed and deployed on all Compute nodes.
 The metadata proxy service is hosted on all the distributed routers.